-Once a month we have Company Day at Carta where I present monthly financials and discuss a topic that’s been on my mind.
-Below is a recording of a presentation called IQ and EQ (slide deck here).
-I’m sharing in the hope that its helpful for other CEOs wrestling with company building.
+Once a month, we have Company Day at Carta, where I present monthly financials and discuss a topic that’s been on my mind.
+Below is a summary of a presentation called IQ and EQ (slide deck here).
+I’m sharing in the hope that it’s helpful for other CEOs wrestling with company building.

 A high EQ organization is a community of free-flowing ideas, daily progress, and accelerating execution.
 Teams execute well because they love working together.
 And teams love working together because they execute well.
 EQ and execution are reinforcing.